After the Super Derecho, Virginia Center for Creative Arts, 2012

 like well, Lottie, whatever you did to that boyfriend of yours left dents

-, or well, Lottie, I can’t believe you just blew the head clear off
+in the side of his van, or well, Lottie, I can’t believe you just blew the head clear off

-.
+your doll with that firecracker.
 Because yes, Lottie, you really did it this time, meaning,

 at least you didn’t kill nobody.